 2020.
 Czech analytic agreement and the characteristics of littlepro.
 Zeitschrift für Slawistik 65:2 ► pp. 194 ff.

 2012.
 Measure Words as Nouns: A Perspective From Silent Years.
 Studia Linguistica 66:2 ► pp. 181 ff.

 Zeller, Jochen & J. Paul Ngoboka

-This list is based on CrossRef data as of 10 october 2021.
+This list is based on CrossRef data as of 20 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.